heyitscesar/HDR-Brightness-Control/documentation/global-objective-roadmap.md

 **Goal:** Address the most critical points of failure and improve the core user experience to make the application reliable for everyday use without manual file editing.

 -   **[COMPLETED] Abstracted DDC/CI Control:** The backend now features a unified control module that intelligently uses the best available command-line utility.
-It prioritizes `Monitorian.exe` and automatically falls back to `ControlMyMonitor.exe`.
--   **[COMPLETED] UI-Based Device Mapping:** The settings modal now detects and displays valid device identifiers for whichever DDC/CI tool is active on the backend, eliminating the need for manual configuration.
+-   **[COMPLETED] UI-Based Device Mapping:** The settings modal now detects and displays valid device identifiers for whichever DDC/CI tool is active.
--   **[COMPLETED] Safer Polling Loop:** The backend's `setInterval` logic has been replaced with a recursive `setTimeout` pattern, ensuring stability and preventing resource contention.
+-   **[COMPLETED] Safer Polling Loop:** The backend uses a recursive `setTimeout` pattern, ensuring stability.
 -   **[COMPLETED] Graceful Degradation (Demo Mode):** The frontend automatically falls back to a read-only "Demo Mode" if the backend server is unreachable.

-### Phase 2: Productization (Next Steps)
+### Phase 2: Productization (Near Completion)

 **Goal:** Package the application for easy distribution and installation, removing the need for a technical setup process.

 1.  **Package with Electron:**
-    *   **Problem:** The application requires users to install Node.js and run two separate terminal commands.
+    *   **Problem:** The application required users to install Node.js and run two separate terminal commands.
-    *   **Solution:**
+    *   **Solution (Implemented):**
-        *   Integrate [Electron](https://www.electronjs.org/) to bundle the Node.js backend and the React frontend into a single, installable `.exe` file for Windows.
+        *   Integrated [Electron](https://www.electronjs.org/) to bundle the Node.js backend and the React frontend.
+        *   Integrated **Vite** as a modern build system for a professional development workflow and optimized production assets.
-        *   The Electron main process will manage the lifecycle of the backend server and display the web UI in a native window.
+        *   The Electron main process now manages the lifecycle of the backend server and displays the web UI in a native window.

 2.  **Add Application Branding & System Tray Integration:**
-    *   **Solution:**
+    *   **Solution (Implemented):**
-        *   Design and add an application icon.
+        *   An application icon has been added.
-        *   Implement a system tray icon for running the application in the background, with context menu options to open the dashboard or quit the app.
+        *   A system tray icon allows the application to run in the background, with context menu options to open the dashboard or quit the app.

 ### Phase 3: Advanced Features (Long-Term)